 Work soon will begin on a major renovation of Bletchley Park — the wartime home for Great Britain’s codebreaking effort.
 Alan Turing was at the heart of the effort to crack Germany’s Enigma code.
 Historians say the British codebreaking effort shortened the war by two years and saved millions of lives.

-In the decades after the… Read More
+In the decades… Read More

 Date: March 22, 2013 | Author: admin | Category: Turing Film | No Comments |

 CODEBREAKER has been nominated for a 2013 GLAAD Media Award for Outstanding Documentary.
 The GLAAD Media Awards recognize and honor U.S. media for their fair, look accurate and inclusive representations of the LGBT community and the issues that affect their lives.
 “This nomination is a great honor,” says Patrick Sammon, one of… Read More